 Ultimately, there is always a risk that a company can go bust.
 If the above routes don't apply, then you have to make a decision about whether you're willing to take the risk of parting with your cash.

 Don't be scared of this.
 Every day we all make transactions based on trust, and this is part of that, but do balance up the amount you're spending against the risk.
 Don't give large amounts of money to a company you're not sure about.

-We're big fans of railcards, so we're super excited about the new Two Together Railcard as it knocks a third off rail fares for any two named adults (aged 16+).
+We're big fans of railcards, and the Two Together Railcard is a great way for two adults (16+) to save while travelling, as it knocks a third off rail fares.

 You must be travelling together for the entire journey.
 The only time you can't use it is between 4.30am and 9.30am on weekday mornings.